Level 5 Motorsports

-Level 5 Motorsports was an American auto racing team founded in 2006 by racing driver, technology entrepreneur and later convicted racketeer Scott Tucker, currently serving a sentence of 16 years and 8 months in federal prison.
+Level 5 Motorsports was an American auto racing team founded in 2006 with illegally procured funds by racing driver, money lender and later convicted racketeer Scott Tucker, currently serving a sentence of 16 years and 8 months in federal prison.
 Level 5 Motorsports competed in the United SportsCar Championship and Ferrari Challenge, having won multiple American Le Mans Series championships and endurance races including the 24 Hours of Daytona, 12 Hours of Sebring and Petit Le Mans.
 Level 5 Motorsports began with Tucker competing in the Sports Car Club of America and Ferrari Challenge Series.
 In 2007, while continuing with SCCA and Ferrari Challenge, Tucker entered several events in the Rolex Sports Car Series and Koni Challenge Series with co-driver Ed Zabinski.
 Tucker also competed in the IMSA GT3 Cup Challenge.

 Grand-Am

 In 2008, the team made four starts in the Rolex Series including the Rolex 24 At Daytona.

 In 2009, Level 5 Motorsports became a regular in the Rolex Sports Car Series.
 The team finished 9th in class at the 24 Hours of Daytona driving a BMW Powered Daytona Prototype.
 Christophe Bouchut finished 23rd and Scott Tucker (racing driver) finished 31st in the Drivers Championship.
 Tucker also had a record-setting season in the Ferrari Challenge, winning 10 races.
 That year, Tucker also earned his first national title, winning the SCCA Touring 1 Class National Championship.

 In 2010, Level 5 Motorsports entered the Rolex 24 at Daytona.
 The team of Scott Tucker, Ryan Hunter-Reay, Lucas Luhr and Richard Westbrook took a third-place overall finish.
 Scott Tucker and Christophe Bouchut entered one more Rolex Series race, finishing 11th overall in Miami.

 In 2011, the team started the year at the 24 Hours of Daytona where they competed with two BMW powered Riley Daytona Prototype.
 The #55 car finished 8th and the #95 car finished 11th.